SumiSastri/tennis-game-react/README.md

 ## Tennis game kata

 The logic of a tennis-game and front-end rendering in React part of my 3-month internship June-Sept 2019.

-The read-me focuses on the process of learning and embedding programming skills.

 ![tennis-game-scoreboard](./src/components/assets/tennis-game-kata-1.png)

 ### Table of Contents